The Small "01" Covered Autos Symbol Could Carry Big Consequences in Pennsylvania

-Following the Third Circuit's ruling in Slupski v.
+Following the Third Circuit’s ruling in Slupski v.
 Nationwide Mut.
 Ins.
-Co., Pennsylvania commercial auto insurers should take a careful look at whether valid rejection/reduction forms are in place before issuing policies with higher covered autos liability coverage limits than Uninsured Motorist and Underinsured Motorist limits.
-They otherwise may be required to provide more than they bargained for in terms of coverage.
+Co., No. 19-2279, 2020 U.S. App.
+LEXIS 6677 (3d Cir.
+Mar.
+3, 2020) (non-precedential),1 Pennsylvania commercial auto insurers will want to take a careful look at whether valid rejection/reduction forms are in place before issuing policies with higher covered autos liability coverage limits than UM/UIM limits.
+They otherwise may be required to provide more coverage than that for which they bargained.

 The Slupski decision came to the Third Circuit on appeal from the U.S. District Court for the Eastern District of Pennsylvania after the Eastern District held that the Plaintiff/Appellant Frank Slupski (“Slupski”) was not entitled to UIM coverage.
 Sluspki was injured in a rear-end accident while operating a customer’s vehicle during the course and scope of his employment with Phoenixville Tire & Service Co., Inc. (“Phoenixville”).
 He pursued a third-party tort claim against the at-fault driver and, upon settlement of that claim, presented a UIM claim against Phoenixville’s commercial auto insurer.
 The insurer denied the claim and Slupski filed suit in the Eastern District.